As the United States is confronting pervasive issues of racism and injustice, our treatment facility considers this time to be a teachable moment.

 - quality education

-Health disparities can also be influenced by the very real physical, mental, and psychological tolls that racism can have on communities of color.
+Health disparities can also be influenced by the physical, mental, and psychological tolls that racism can take on communities of color.
 Stress, for instance, can have major effects on all aspects of health.

 Stress And Trauma